-For most applications on a 0.4 mm capillary system, a 0.4 $\mu$ L injection loop is sufficient.
+For most applications on a 0.4 mm capillary system, a 0.4 μL injection loop is sufficient.
 Generally, you should not inject more than 0.5 nanomoles total cation concentration onto the 0.4 mm capillary column.
 Injecting a larger number of moles of a sample can result in overloading the column which can affect the detection linearity.
+Dilution of the sample should be done in those cases.
 For low concentrations of analytes, larger injection loops can be used to increase sensitivity.
 The standard 4 port injection valve must be changed to the 6 port injection valve (P/N 061947), to accommodate the external loop.